Hybrid Working Models: What is the Best Option for Your Organization?

 2) Collect data

 An employer needs to collect work productivity data during the remote work models.
 This data would provide the most accurate and comprehensive understanding of the results generated.
-If a company yields better outcomes working remotely, then remote work can be considered not otherwise.
+If a company yields better outcomes working remotely, then remote work can be considered otherwise.

 3) Conduct Surveys